Cross-Disciplinary Scholarly Research

 In the 19th century, English mathematician George Boole built upon Leibniz's work to strip human logical reasoning of natural language ambiguity, creatively compressing it into an algebraic system with only two values: True (1) and False (0) — the world-renowned Boolean algebra.
 Boole greatly expanded Leibniz's arithmetic vision by symbolizing conjunction (AND), disjunction (OR), and negation (NOT), with Augustus De Morgan further perfecting the system.

-The true physical leap occurred in 1937 when 21-year-old Claude Shannon brilliantly demonstrated in his master's thesis that the "On" and "Off" states of electromechanical relays could perfectly simulate and execute all Boolean operations.
+The true physical leap occurred in 1937 when 21-year-old Claude Shannon demonstrated in his master's thesis that the "On" and "Off" states of electromechanical relays could simulate and execute Boolean operations.
 This revelation bridged the enormous chasm between abstract mathematical logic and physical hardware implementation, laying the theoretical foundation for digital circuit design and directly enabling the birth of modern electronic computers.
-Leibniz had once envisioned a binary computing machine where marble or metal balls falling through specific channels represented binary shifts — a conceptual design remarkably similar to how modern microprocessors process information through high and low voltage pulses.
+Leibniz had once envisioned a binary computing machine where marble or metal balls falling through specific channels represented binary shifts — a conceptual design that resembles, at a high level, how modern processors use high and low voltage pulses.
 If we trace upward to the computational foundations of modern AI, the algorithmic architectures of machine learning, and all complex digital adaptive decision systems, the underlying data streams woven from "0" and "1" still echo the I Ching's ancient axiom: "From the Limitless arises the Supreme Ultimate; from the Supreme Ultimate arise the Two Polarities."

 4. Complexity Science & 64-Hexagram Dynamics Under Systems Theory